CaveAgent: Transforming LLMs into Stateful Runtime Operators: Stateful Runtime-Mediated Multi-Agent Coordination

 \section{Stateful Runtime-Mediated Multi-Agent Coordination}

-The function calling paradigm in CaveAgent introduces three foundational innovations for multi-agent coordination; Figure \ref{Town} illustrates an intuitive and straightforward example of these implications.
-In this paper, we primarily focus on qualitative analysis and provide intuitive case studies to facilitate understanding, leaving rigorous methodological development and quantitative justification for future work.
-We introduce the high-level idea below.
+The function-calling paradigm in CaveAgent introduces three key contributions for multi-agent coordination; Figure~\ref{Town} (shown at the start of the paper) illustrates an example.
+In this paper, we focus on qualitative analysis and provide case studies to facilitate understanding, leaving rigorous quantitative evaluation for future work.
+We introduce the high-level ideas below.